 If a wedding dress shop recommends buying a dress 12 months before the wedding, how long does it take to design a dress?

-Mette said that during the Winter months, a dress can often be completed in an even shorter period, but it’s harder to do that during the busy summer months, due to the popularity of Mettes Designs.
+Mette said that during the Winter months, a dress can often be completed in an even shorter period, but it’s harder to do that during the busy summer months, due to the popularity of Mette’s Designs.

-The dress mock up has a lot of notes on it which allows the staff to translate the mock up into the actual wedding dress.
+The dress mock up has a lot of notes on it which allows Mette’s staff to translate the mock up into the actual wedding dress.
 Only after the initial two stages, the actual selected fabric is used to produce the dress.

-In comparison for example, with an off the rail dress, they can only take up the hem but not alter the dress to take your body into consideration.
+If you were to buy a dress in a dress shop, they can only take up the hem but not alter the dress to take your body into consideration.